bytefish/bytefish.de/blog/dbcontextextensions.md

 }
 ```

 Please bear with me, this shouldn't come off negative.
+A lot of work has been put into the eShopOnContainers application, and it really has a good documentation.

-All I want to say is, that it's not easy to understand the lifetime of a Unit of Work
+All I want to say is, that it's not easy to understand the lifetime of a ``DbContext`` in such CQRS / DDD examples.
+I constantly find myself
-in such DDD examples.
-I find myself knee-deep in Dependency Injection configurations, when trying to understand it and reason about the code.
+knee-deep in Dependency Injection configurations, when trying to understand it and reason about the code.
+And that's a bad sign when it's
+all about your most precious asset... your data.

-I know the eShopOnContainers application serves the purpose to showcase how Domain Driven Design could be implemented in .NET, how Docker and
+I know the eShopOnContainers application serves the purpose to showcase how CQRS / Domain Driven Design could be implemented in .NET, how Docker
-Kubernetes can be used.
+and Kubernetes can be used.
 And the eShopOnContainers application probably doesn't need the same strict transactional guarantees as a traditional,
 boring, enterprise CRUD application.

-Still I find it *extremly hard* to understand the lifetime of the ``DbContext`` in the Microservice example.

-### DbContextScope: Managing the DbContext in an Ambient way ###
+## DbContextScope: Managing the DbContext in an Ambient way ##

 Let's go a different route and manage the ``DbContext`` in an ambient way.
 The idea for the ``DbContextScope`` is taken from
 Mehdi El Gueddari and his blog post is a perfect explanation on it: